nineninesix-ai/kani-mlx/README.md

 ### Performance Metrics

-Time to First Token (TTFT) on Macbook Air with M2 Silicon and 8GB RAM is around 2-3 sec for 10 sec audio.
-Tested on DuckDuckGo.
+Time to First Token (TTFT) on Macbook Air with M2 Silicon and 8GB RAM is around 2-3 sec.
+Tested on DuckDuckGo browser.

-> **Note:** If you experience audio breaks during streaming, try increasing `CHUNK_SIZE` in [config.py](config.py) to buffer more audio per chunk.
+> **Note:** If you experience audio breaks during streaming, try increasing `CHUNK_SIZE` in [config.py](config.py) to buffer more frames per chunk.

 ## Models